kilpy/CPlusPlus/UniversePhysicsSim/ps2a-readme.txt

  **********************************************************************/

 Name: Brent Garey
-Hours to complete assignment: 14 hours
+Hours to complete assignment: 2 hours

 /**********************************************************************
  *  Briefly discuss the assignment itself and what you accomplished.
  **********************************************************************/
-I implemented a celestialbody class, that when working, was able to function in main.
-I mainly had problems porting the functionality from main into a universe class.
 The universe class holds a vector of celestialbody pointers, where each celestialbody is an object that holds values for x and y positions, velocities, and textures for sprites.
   /**********************************************************************
  *  Discuss one or more key algorithms, data structures, or
  *  OO designs that were central to the assignment.
  **********************************************************************/
 Classes, vectors.

 /**********************************************************************
  *  Briefly explain the workings of the features you implemented.